cssmiles-zz/traderdesktop/docs/doc2.md

 Finally, the system is able to send alerts to individual users, e.g. when a new order has been entered for a trader.

 ## Use cases
-For the prototype below use-cases need to be fullfilled.
+For the prototype, following use-cases need to be fullfilled.

 As a Fund Manager:
 * I should be able to place trades from a list of stocks - *maintain a hard code list of stocks in you app*
-* I should be able to see real-time status of all my orders ... order -  A order consists of stock symbol, buy/sell and quantity ..* The status of an order depends on the total quantity of the order, the quantity placed and the quantity executed.
+* I should be able to see real-time status of all my orders

+    order -  A order consists of stock symbol, buy/sell and quantity The status of an order depends on the total quantity of the order, the quantity placed and the quantity executed.
 * I should be able to filter the status of orders by Open, Done/Executed and All
 * At any give time for a stock, I should be able to see total quantity, commited and executed quantity
 * I should be able to clear all the trades